Civil Practice Guidelines

 - Proposed Entries should contain blank lines for both a new Final Pretrial date and a new Trial date, plus any other deadline changes anticipated.
 Normally, if the trial date is postponed a Final Pre-trial will be scheduled for two weeks before trial.
 If there is no opposition to the continuance or new Case Schedule, submit the time-stamped Motion and an Agreed Entry approved by all parties to enable the Court to make an immediate determination.
-If counsel would like input as to new trial or pre-trial dates, they should e-mail the Staff Attorney or otherwise indicate their conflicting vacations or court assignments.
+If counsel would like input as to new trial or pre-trial dates, they should e-mail staff attorney Michael Walton or otherwise indicate their conflicting vacations or court assignments.
 Otherwise, new dates will be assigned at the Court’s discretion.

 - Decisions regarding trial continuances or changes to the Case Schedule are made solely by the Judge, giving consideration to the complexity and age of the case, plus prior efforts of counsel to move the case to timely resolution.

 - Civil pretrial or status conferences may be conducted by either the Court, the Magistrate, or the Staff Attorney.
 Final Pre-Trial Conferences are in-person unless counsel have obtained prior approval to participate by telephone.
 Unless the Court otherwise orders, the Court requires only the attendance of counsel for represented parties.
 However, counsel should have their clients available by telephone.

 - Pre-trial Statements in accordance with Local Rule 16.04 are required and must be filed three days prior to the Final Pre-Trial Conference.

 - Prior to the Final Pretrial Conference trial counsel must confer about:

 - Any Motions to be addressed prior to commencing trial